United States military deployments

-The military of the United States is deployed in most countries around the world, with between 160,000 to 170,000 of its active-duty personnel stationed outside the United States and its territories.
-This list consists of deployments excepting active combat deployments, including troops in Syria and Yemen.
+The military of the United States is deployed in most countries around the world, with more than 160,000 of its active-duty personnel stationed outside the United States and its territories.
+This list consists of deployments excepting active combat deployments, including troops in Iraq, Syria, Yemen, and Somalia.

-Outside of active combat, US personnel are typically deployed as part of several peacekeeping missions, military attachés, or are part of embassy and consulate security.
-Nearly 40,000 are assigned to classified missions in locations that the US government refuses to disclose.
+Outside of active combat, US personnel are typically deployed as part of several peacekeeping and classified missions, military attachés, or are part of embassy and consulate security.

 Rationale

 Statements by U.S. military and government

 A longstanding justification for maintaining military installations worldwide for the United States is that a military presence abroad by the U.S. promotes and strengthens democracy.